Jab tak hai jaan has

 I cannot put in words

-The overwhelming feeling I felt at that time
+The overwhelming feeling I felt at

-From that moment, in the song of our lives
+From that moment, in the song of our

 You have become the rhyme